-Welcome to my blog!
+Welcome to my page!
 Please feel free to fill the guestbook with your feedback!

 A nice collection of life wisdom and etiquette - a cheat sheet for living, interwoven with llove and literally references.
 Reflections of a pure soul, always endearing to come back to.
 Keep writing, Paul

 I finally found time to read it.
 Wow!
 It is absolutely amazing!
 I enjoyed every line.
 Thank you for sharing.
 Can't wait to read the next one.
 Thank you!